-This topic shows you how to create a new (blank) WIP Report and also gets you familiar with the graphical user interface of the WIP Add-In.
-Be aware that, as an alternative to creating a blank WIP Report that is filled out manually, it is also possible to import data automatically from various existing spreadsheets, see Importing Data.
+This topic shows you how to create a new (blank) WIP Report and familiarizes you with the graphical user interface of the WIP Add-In.
+It is possible to create a blank WIP Report and fill it out manually.
+Alternatively, you can import data automatically from various existing spreadsheets.
+For more information, see Importing Data.

 1.In the Excel ribbon, click the WIP tab.